Lockridge is an avid reader who enjoys learning about beautiful garden plants. Among other things, she has worked with a florist.

 How to Make Suet Cakes

-- Combine 2 parts lard, 2 parts cornmeal or bird seed, and 1-part natural peanut butter in saucepan.
+- Combine two parts lard, two parts cornmeal or birdseed, and one part natural peanut butter in a saucepan.
 Heat until melted.

 - Pour mixture into small containers (such as empty tuna cans or muffin tins).